 The three types of dry eyes

 With age, particularly in women, and in certain diseases, such as Sjogren’s syndrome, basal tear production is reduced.
-Symptoms of tear underproduction tend to be worse later in the day, when evaporation and activities of daily life aggravate the situation.
+Symptoms of tear underproduction tend to be worse later in the day when evaporation and activities of daily life aggravate the situation.
 With tear underproduction, the eye will often feel burning or irritated.
 In reaction to this dryness and irritation, tearing may be stimulated.
-Thus, when you can get the paradoxic situation of tearing due to dry eyes.
+Thus, when you can get the paradoxical situation of tearing due to dry eyes.

-A third class of conditions affecting the ocular surface and tear stability includes eyelid disorders.
-The eyelid is essentially a windshield wiper which flushes tears down the drain (tear duct).
+The third class of conditions affecting the ocular surface and tear stability includes eyelid disorders.
+The eyelid is essentially a windshield wiper that flushes tears down the drain (tear duct).
 If the eyelid is an inefficient wiper, from laxity or malposition, for example, the tears may simply overflow over the eyelid margin, rather than going down the drain.
 In many older individuals, the conjunctiva mucous lining of the eye surface is folded over (conjunctival chalasis), again causing an obstruction to proper tear flow.

 How to evaluate dry eyes and ocular surface disease (OSD)

 There are many different reasons why your eyes may feel dry, burning, or tearing.
-To sort out the cause, the professional at Ticho Eye Associates may measure the amount of tears produced, check how salty the tears are (tear osmolarity), image the eyelid oil glands, and see how the cornea surface has been altered.
+To sort out the cause, the professional at Ticho Eye Associates may measure the number of tears produced, check how salty the tears are (tear osmolarity), image the eyelid oil glands, and see how the cornea surface has been altered.

 Click the links below to take the OSDI questionnaire, which aids in quickly assessing how the symptoms of dry eye are affecting visual functionality.
-The OSDI index score is a great tool in helping your doctor devise the best treatment plan for dry eye symptoms associated with ocular surface disease.
+The OSDI index score is a great tool in helping your doctor devise the best treatment plan for dry eye symptoms associated with the ocular surface disease.

 Download the App:

 How to treat dry eyes and ocular surface disease